Dir: Lars Von Trier | Year: 2011 | Cert: 15 | Country: Denmark/Sweden/France/Germany

 The City of Dreadful Night, James Thomson, 1874

-As a literary prelude to Lars Von Trier’s 2011 film Melancholia, The City of Dreadful Night by Scottish poet James Thomson could have been written by the controversial director himself, over a century later.
-(Visitors to London during August’s riots this year might yet find a degree of truth in Thomson’s bleak title and outlook towards the capital).
-Neither men were strangers to depression, the directorial imprint for much of Von Trier’s condition is similarly apparent within the darker elements of Breaking The Waves (1996) and more recently Antichrist (2009).
+As a literary prelude to Lars Von Trier’s 2011 film Melancholia, The City of Dreadful Night by Scottish poet James Thomson might have been written by the controversial director himself, over a century later.
+(Visitors to London during August’s riots this year may yet find a degree of truth in Thomson’s bleak title and outlook towards the capital).
+Neither men were strangers to depression, the directorial imprint for much of Von Trier’s condition is seemingly apparent within the darker elements of Breaking The Waves (1996) and more recently Antichrist (2009).

 The dismantling of romantic rituals in Part One of the film is a direct nod to Thomas Vinterberg’s Festen (1998), the first of the Dogme95 films.
 We follow the wedding reception of Justine’s marriage to Michael (Alexander Skarsgård) within a separate, distinct segment from the impending disaster yet to follow in Part Two.
 Yet here Von Trier plays a significantly weaker hand.
 The remainder of the wedding reception seem impervious to the drama unfolding before them.
 Much of the characterisation doesn’t hold together such as the Groom’s curious choice of Jack as Best Man, Justine’s career driven, overbearing and significantly older boss (played by Stellan Skarsgård) unless we are to assume that the role embodies father and son (though the relationship is unimplied anywhere else).

 Still, while Thomson’s 1874 poem was well received in the literary circles of the time, winning acclaim from several leading English novelists, Von Trier’s film continues to garner mixed reviews today.
-Many critics seem to be missing the point, his pessimism is challenging us, we should be asking, why do we exist at all, why does anything exist?
+Many critics seem to overlook that his pessimism is actually challenging us, we should be asking, why do we exist at all, why does anything exist?

-George Saintbury wrote of The City of Dreadful Night that “what saves Thomson is the perfection with which he expresses the negative and hopeless side of the sense of mystery …” the same could be equally said of Von Trier.
+George Saintbury wrote of The City of Dreadful Night that “what saves Thomson is the perfection with which he expresses the negative and hopeless side of the sense of mystery …” and so could be said of Lars Von Trier.

 ♦ Recommended ♦